Detailed Guide to HTML and CSS for Beginners

 }

-• If you have any questions or need clarification, feel free to reach out through the contact section.
+If you have questions or something isn't clicking, feel free to reach out through the contact section on my portfolio.